 The good news is that green tea has been proven to be even more beneficial for our productivity than coffee, so it’s not like you’d be missing out on something.

 It can help you stay focused for much longer without the unwanted jitters, and you’ll finally sleep like a log at night.
-Tea contains an amino acid called L-Theanine which counteracts caffeine’s adverse side effects; combination of these two substances markedly improves cognitive functions.
+Tea contains an amino acid called L-Theanine which counteracts caffeine’s adverse side effects; a combination of these two substances markedly improves cognitive functions.
 Tea is literally like coffee’s more chill and balanced older brother – calm energy personified.

-Either way you decide, keep in mind that if you’re experiencing any negative effects of coffee, you don’t have to keep consuming it for the sake of a fleeting state of high.
+Either way, you decide; keep in mind that if you’re experiencing any negative effects of coffee, you don’t have to keep consuming it for the sake of a fleeting state of high.
 As with most life decisions, the pros should outweigh the cons.